Drug and Alcohol Rehab Northumberland

 Detoxing When in Rehab

-When you attend a rehab centre to overcome your addiction, you will usually go through an initial detox stage.
-Detoxing can be very difficult and extremely uncomfortable.
+When you attend a drug and alcohol rehab centre to overcome your addiction, you will usually go through an initial detox stage.
+Drug and alcohol detox can be very difficult and extremely uncomfortable.
 This is why it is never recommended that you attempt to detox from substances alone at home.

 When you go through detox in a rehab centre, you will be surrounded by medical professionals 24 hours a day.
 There are a number of negative side effects that come with detoxing from your addictive substance.
 These are known as withdrawal symptoms and can cause many unpleasant problems such as shakes, headaches, nausea, sickness, and even seizures.
 This is why it is important to do your detox in a safe and supportive environment with access to medical treatments if necessary.